nicolezattarin/Network-Analysis-Simulation/README.md

 ### Network simulation
 In this section we present NS3 network simulations, in particular, each folder contains the code for the simulation, a file to run it and additional files to visualize the results.
 Note that these files are meant to be pasted in the scratch directory of ns-3.* and run from ns-3 repository.

-1. 2-nodes p2p UDP Echo Protocol: in [udp_echo](https://github.com/nicolezattarin/Network-Analysis-Simulation/tree/main/udp_echo) we present a simple implementation of the UDP Echo Protocol for the simulation of 2-nodes p2p networks.
+1. 2-nodes p2p UDP Echo Protocol: in [udp_echo](https://github.com/nicolezattarin/Network-Analysis-Simulation/tree/main/udp_echo) we present a simple implementation (from ns3 tutorial) of the UDP Echo Protocol for the simulation of 2-nodes p2p networks.
 The network structure follows:
 <p align="center">
   <img src="udp_echo/scheme.jpeg" width="400" /></p>

-2. Simple p2p-csma BUS protocol: in [bus](https://github.com/nicolezattarin/Network-Analysis-Simulation/tree/main/bus) we present a simple implementation of a bus with a 2p2 link and a variable number of csma, the network structure follows:
+2. Simple p2p-csma BUS protocol: in [bus](https://github.com/nicolezattarin/Network-Analysis-Simulation/tree/main/bus) we present a simple implementation (from ns3 tutorial) of a bus with a 2p2 link and a variable number of csma, the network structure follows:
 <p align="center">
   <img src="bus/scheme.jpeg" width="500" /></p>